Hydrophobic Recovery of HTV Silicone Insulators Under Repeated Pollution Exposure

 Summary & Outlook

-This research aimed to comprehensively evaluate the hydrophobicity recovery behavior of silicone rubber insulators from 3 manufacturers subjected to 5 repeated contamination cycles.
-The findings, derived from time-resolved CA measurements and FTIR spectroscopy, offer critical insights into degradation and re-generation mechanisms of surface hydrophobicity under environmental stress.
+This research evaluated the hydrophobic recovery behavior of silicone rubber insulators from 3 manufacturers subjected to 5 repeated contamination cycles.
+Findings, derived from time-resolved contact angle (CA) measurements and FTIR spectroscopy, offer insight into the degradation and re-generation mechanisms of surface hydrophobicity under environmental stress.

 Key Observations: